-What is Forest Bathing?
-Forest Bathing, also called Forest Therapy is a research-based practice for supporting healing and wellbeing through immersion in forests and other natural environments.
+What is Forest Therapy?
+Forest Therapy, also called Forest Bathing is a research-based practice for supporting healing and well being through immersion in forests and other natural environments.
 In Japan it is called "Shinrin Yoku," which translates to "forest bathing."
 Studies demonstrate numerous health benefits, especially in supporting the cardiovascular and immune systems.
 Medical research also demonstrates that forest bathing supports reduced cortisol (stress) levels, stabilizes and improves mood and offers increased mental focus.

 The Forest Therapy practice offered by Wild Wellness Guide, was developed by the Association of Nature and Forest Therapy Guides and Programs and draws on the latest medical research, new developments in the field of nature connection, and ancient traditions of mindfulness and wellness promotion.
 It is applicable in any forest ecosystem or bioregion and can be adapted to other natural settings besides forests, being effective in human-built environments such as city parks and botanic gardens.
 This practice can be readily integrated with health promotion, psychotherapy, social work, recreation, nature education, employee wellness programs, conservation efforts and numerous other specialties.

-Forest Bathing is facilitated in guided public or private groups and private sessions for individuals and couples.
-Group offerings are approximately 2.5 to 3 hours with anywhere from 3 to 12 participants and offer a unique deep connection to the forest, oneself and others.
+Forest Therapy is facilitated in guided public or private groups and private sessions for individuals and couples.
+Group offerings are approximately 2.5 to 3 hours with anywhere from 3 to 15 participants (or more for large private groups) and offer a unique deep connection to the forest, oneself and others.
 Sessions are offered weekdays, weekends and early evenings.
-Unless specified, the experiences are geared toward adults and teens ages 14 and up.
-Who might find forest bathing beneficial?
+Unless specified, the public walks are geared toward adults and teens ages 14 and up.
+Who might find forest therapy beneficial?
 People come to "Shinrin Yoku" for many reasons: to support emotional and physical well-being; to boost immune function; for individual or couples healing work, professional team building, stress regulation, support with grieving; embodiment work or simply to experience unplugged, magical playtime in the woods with like-minded people.
 And most who experience this practice, develop a new, deeper connection with The More Than Human World.